-Date of meeting 7 May 2024 Agenda item 14.2 Title 2023-24 Board Assurance Fra mework Closedown Report Report of Catherine Leggett, Deputy Dire of Corporate Governance ector Prepared by Catherine Leggett, Deputy Director of Corporate Governance Previously considered by / Date None.
+Date of meeting 7 May 2024 Agenda item 14.2 Title 2023-24 Board Assurance Fra mework Closedown Report Report of Catherine Leggett, Deputy Dire of Corporate Governance ector Prepared by Catherine Leggett, Deput Director of Corporate Governance ty Previously considered by / Date None.
 Approved?
-Summary 2023-24 strategic aims and ob assurance received in March a The Board are asked to approve the proposed ratings for March 2024 ar closure of 2023-24 Board Assurance Framework, noted in full in append 1.
-Provide safe, high quality, population 1a.
-Deliver safe services Cautious approach to patient safety or harm with strong focus driven by national strategies and policies. \checkmark healthcare 1b.
-Deliver effective care Open approach to effective care. \checkmark 1c.
-Engage and involve people in their care Seek approach to engagement and involvement. \checkmark 2.
+Summary This report provides the final Board Assurance Framework (BAF) ratings for 2023-24 strategic aims and objectives following Committee discussions and assurance received in March and April.
+The Board are asked to approve the proposed ratings for March 2024 and the closure of 2023-24 Board Assurance Framework, noted in full in appendix 1.
+1. Provide safe, high quality, population 1a.
+Deliver safe services Cautious approach to patient safety or harm with strong focus driven by national strategies and policies. healthcare 1b.
+Deliver effective care Open approach to e effective care. $\sqrt{}$ 1c.
+Engage and involve people in their care Seek approach to e involvement. ngagement and V 2.
 Deliver personalised community 2a.
-Deliver clinically led integrated community services Open approach to clinically led integrated community services. \checkmark health services that are accessible and responsive 2b.
-Deliver personalised health care that responds to individual need Open approach to personalised health care that responds to individual need. \checkmark responsive 2c.
-Transform clinical pathways for sustainability and improved outcomes Seek approach to transformation of clinical pathways for sustainability and improved outcomes. \checkmark 3.
+Deliver clinically led integrated community services Open approach to community services clinically led integrated s. √ health services that are accessible and responsive 2b.
+Deliver personalised health care that responds to individual need Open approach to personalised health care that responds to individual need. responsive 2c.
+Transform clinical pathways for sustainability and improved outcomes • • ransformation of clinical nability and improved √ 3.
 Build a productive, capable and inclusive 3a.
-Grow and retain our people Open to maximising transformation opportunities and will try new and innovative ideas and ways of working to improve job satisfaction and enrichment. \checkmark workforce 3b.
-Value and develop our people Cautious approach to staff safety and wellbeing and recruitment compliance. \checkmark 3c.
-Enable a change ready workforce Seek new and innovative ways of working through the use of automation and technology which in turn will improve productivity and release time to care. \checkmark
+Grow and retain our people √ workforce 3b.
+Value and develop our people Cautious approach wellbeing and recru • V 3c.
+Enable a change ready workforce

 3d.
-Deliver Safe Sustainable Fo Cautious approach health and safety an compliance.
-This is people as our greate to keep our people, respective information nd recruitment because we value est asset and we s our patients and th trive neir 4.
-Ensure healthcare is financially sustainable, 4a.
-Deliver fina sustainable hea making best us resources althcare, Open - Prepared to invest for return and minimise the possibility of financial loss by managing the risks to a tolerable level. making best use of resources 4b.
-Drive better and impactful a through insight action Seek - We will invest return and accept th increased financial r place). e possibility of \checkmark 5.
-Collaborate to play an active role in the 5a.
-Collaborate difference to make a Seek opportunities t collaborative, both w and the wider system vithin the organisat Lincolnshire ICS SolutionSeek opportunities to be innovative and collaborative, both within the organisation and the wider system environment.
-Impact of proposal/ report N/A CQC Safe √ Caring √ Effective $$ Responsive $$ Well-Led $\sqrt[]{}$ Links to risks All risks within tr rust scope are detailed in Appendix 1 Legal/ Regulation CQC regul ations, NHSI, S Standing Orders, Hea alth and Social Car e Act.
-Recommendation s/ Actions Requ ired The Board is aske d to
+Deliver Safe Sustainable Fou Cautious approach to cyber security, health and safety and recruitment compliance.
+This is because we value our people as our greatest asset and we strive to keep our people, our patients and their respective information as safe as possible.
+4. Ensure healthcare is financially sustainable, 4a.
+Deliver finar sustainable hea making best use resources Ithcare, min imise the possibil invest for return a ity of financial loss o a tolerable level. s by √ making best use of resources 4b.
+Drive better and impactful a through insight ction Seek - We will invest for the best possible return and accept the possibility of increased financial risk (with controls in place).
+5. Collaborate to play an active role in the 5a.
+Collaborate difference to make a Seek opportunities to be innovative and collaborative, both within the organisation and the wider system environment.
+Lincolnshire ICS 5b.
+Transform s deliver great ca home Seek opportunities to be innovative and collaborative, both within the organisation and the wider system environment.
+Impact of proposal/ report CQC Safe √ Caring √ Effective √ Responsive $\sqrt{}$ Well- Led Links to risks All risks within tru ust scope are deta iled in Appendix 1 1 Legal/ Regulation CQC regula ations, NHSI, Stan ding Orders, Heal th and Social Car e Act.

-• Approve the final ratings proposed for March 2024
+The Board is asked to

-Approve the closure of the 2023 -24 Board Assurance Framework.
+- Approve the final ratings proposed for March 2024 - Approve the closure of the 2023 -24 Board Assurance Framework.